anish-saha/Meme-ify/README.md

 # Meme-ify
-Chrome extension that replaces all images on your current webpage with a random meme.
+Chrome extension that replaces all images on your current webpage with a random meme. <br>
 WIP: feature to choose relevant images based on webpage content.

 ========================